Phil Thomas Katt: Early recording career

 By 1977, Katt had recorded his first record, titled "Brand New Love."
 He recorded it under the name "Phil" at Prestige Productions Records in Birmingham, Alabama.
-Katt hand-delivered copies of the 45rpm record to radio stations across the southeastern United States and received airplay on a number of them.
+Katt hand-delivered copies of the 45 rpm record to radio stations across the southeastern United States and received airplay on a number of them.

 That same year, Katt also made his first television appearance on The Country Boy Eddie Show, a local morning music, variety and talk show also based in Birmingham.
 He was also the warm-up act for Tony McGil, an Elvis impersonator, touring the Southeast and performing at Saenger Theaters and various Municipal Auditoriums.

 In 1978, Katt signed a contract with King Records.
 His second single, "Rockin' In My Chevy," was recorded in Nashville, Tennessee and was released nationwide.
 To support the single's release, Katt toured a string of roller skating rinks, where he signed his first autographs.

 Radio career

 In 1978, Katt got his first radio job at WFTW, a station based out of Fort Walton Beach, Florida.
 While there, Katt gained a following for his trivia show, "Journey Through the Night."
 By 1981, Katt was working at WNVY in Pensacola, where he developed a fan club intermixing his music and radio careers.
 Katt later joined WXBM, a country music station also based out of Pensacola, in 1985.
 However, in 1986, WXBM fired him.
 According to Katt, the station management felt he was "too Rock 'N' Roll."
 Katt eventually rejoined WXBM in 1988, once new management came in.

 In 1990, Katt joined Mobile's ROCK 104.
 His overnight show went to #1.
 It was during this time that Katt met Tommy Robinetti, with whom he has since worked with both on The Uncharted Zone and Radio Free Pensacola.

 During a period of several months in 1991, Katt was on the air at five separate radio stations, including WXBM, WCOA, and Q100, ROCK 104 and KISS-FM.
 His overnight request show at WXBM, Radio Jukebox, became the "highest rated overnight show in the history of Gulf Coast FM Radio."